sayeedkhalshi/content-creation/concept-book/2-economics-beyond.md

 ## The community theory

-In a control structure a community flows ends in interactions.
+In a control structure community flows ends in interactions.
 Community is a cohesion, a way to synchronize their goal among everyone.
 But the moment there is a cheating, even if it's not told or known to anyone, it will break interbrain synchronicity. one person

 In interaction, the suggestion from narrative sounds like a intuition.
 In a control structure, your intuition can be used to track down your progress in a control structure and feed you perspectives based on that.